DannySteak/practice_1_Matrix_summ_-_substract/readme_en.md

-__📘This mprogram is dedicated for matrix summing and substracting.📘__
+__📘This program is dedicated for matrix summing and substracting.📘__
 ---
 It was developed for as my educational practice project with C# language.
 ---